Duncans007/imusystem/README.md

 IMU system can send and receive over serial to communicate with a variety of devices:

-1) Send to a MATLAB receiver over a RS232 cable connected with the Raspberry Pi GPIO.
+1) Send to a MATLAB receiver over a [USB-TTL](https://www.adafruit.com/product/954) cable connected with the Raspberry Pi GPIO.
+        To use MATLAB receiver:
+                Connect USB-TTL cable to host USB port and Raspberry Pi GPIO Black -> Ground
+                    Orange -> 5V power
+                    White -> RX
+                    Green -> TX
+                Run imusystem/rutgers_simulink/sample_simulink.slx on host computer.
-2) Send to or receive from an Arduino for device control or sensor readings respectively.
+3) Send to or receive from an Arduino for device control or sensor readings respectively.

 This can be further configured using the options given below: